hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 In the right down corner, you can see <python-version-number> right next to 'Python'.
 If you click that, a window will appear where you can select your Python version.
 Next to the module version, you should see at least some system Python versions (e.g. ``/bin/python``).
-You can also load other modules, or you can also use conda environments here (if you have any conda environments already, you should see them here as well).
+You can also load other modules, or you can also use Conda environments here (if you have any Conda environments already, you should see them here as well).

 If you need more information about creating your customized Python environments, have a look :ref:`here <Python packages>`.